serbrech/blog/_posts/2016-11-01-Hosting-a-web-application-in-Service-Fabric.md

 layout: post
 title: Hosting a web application in Service Fabric
 date: '2016-11-01T08:15:00+01:00'
-tags: microservices, service fabric
+tags: microservices, servicefabric
-image: "/blog/assets/article_images/2016-10-26-what-we-dont-tell-you/Menhirs_carnac.jpg"
+image: "/blog/assets/article_images/2016-11-01-hosting/andromeda-galaxy.jpg"
-image2: "/blog/assets/article_images/2016-10-26-what-we-dont-tell-you/Menhirs_carnac.jpg"
+image2: "/blog/assets/article_images/2016-11-01-hosting/andromeda-galaxy.jpg"
 ---

 Service Fabric is a platform that is designed to solve the challenges I exposed in my previous post on Microservices.
 It manages a cluster of machines, and let you work against it as if it was a single host.
 You send your app to Service Fabric, and the system will host it somewhere, and make it available at a given endpoint.
 It handles things like service discovery, revers proxy and load balancing, health monitoring, and more...

-So, to assess the platform, I'm starting by looking at what it takes to take an existing small web application, and deploy it on a Service Fabric cluster.
+So, to assess the platform, I look at what it takes to take an existing small web application, and deploy it on a Service Fabric cluster.
 It turns out that it is relatively easy.
-My application was a Nancy web app, simply deployed to IIS.
+My application test is a Nancy web app, deployed to IIS. this is a write up of what I had to do.

 ## Where to start.
 In Service Fabric, you have 2 main choices when it comes to the type of service you can host : Stateful or Stateless.